jaye773/youtube-summarizer/README.md

 ---

 **YouTube Summarizer** is a Flask web application that generates AI-powered summaries of YouTube videos and playlists.
-The app extracts transcripts from YouTube videos, creates concise summaries using Google's Gemini AI, and can convert summaries to audio using Google's Text-to-Speech API.
+The app extracts transcripts from YouTube videos, creates concise summaries using multiple AI models (Google Gemini and OpenAI GPT models), and can convert summaries to audio using Google's Text-to-Speech API.

 ## 📋 Table of Contents